Somesh-Kumar-Yadav/Shine-Clone/README.md

 ## Prerequisites

-First ypu have to clone down this repository .
+First you have to clone down this repository .
 You would required to have node, npm & react installed globally on your machine.
 After installing react , go to cloned directory and us : npm run start command.

 ## Authors